 click on the image for some prayer resources to help us be healthy

-Love Songs for healing and hope –
+Love Songs for Healing and Hope

-who have experienced loss and sorrow.
+An encouraging resource book for those who have experienced loss and sorrow.

-This book is the sequel to “Love Song for a Wounded Warrior”.
+This book is the sequel to Love Song for a Wounded Warrior.

-and shares stories offered by ten colleagues and friends who
+The longer term effects of bereavement and trauma are discussed, and stories offered by colleagues and friends who

 have also faced life changing situations.
-The book is offered as a selection
+The book is offered as a selection of resources, blogs and reflections which might be supportive

 to those who are finding life tough in these days.

-All proceeds of this book go to charity, split equally between
+All proceeds of this book go to charity, split equally between ‘Quiet Waters’ in Camelon, Falkirk, and ‘Richmond’s Hope’,

-both charities that provide support to people
+both charities that provide support to people who are finding life difficult.

 If you would like to know more, please contact This email address is being protected from spambots.
 You need JavaScript enabled to view it.